x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-public-folders.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## How do you do this?

-### Step 1: Create the primary public folder mailbox
+## Step 1: Create the primary public folder mailbox

 The primary public folder mailbox contains a writeable copy of the public folder hierarchy plus content and is the first public folder mailbox that you create for your organization.
 Subsequent public folder mailboxes will be secondary public folder mailboxes, which will contain a read-only copy of the hierarchy plus content.

 For detailed steps, see [Create a public folder mailbox](create-public-folder-mailbox.md).

-### Step 2: Create your first public folder
+## Step 2: Create your first public folder

 For detailed steps, see [Create a public folder](create-public-folder.md).

-### Step 3: Assign permissions to the public folder
+## Step 3: Assign permissions to the public folder
 <a name="Perms"> </a>

 After you create the public folder, you'll need to assign the **Owner** permissions level so that at least one user can access the public folder from the client and create subfolders.
 Any public folders created after this one will inherit the permissions of the parent public folder.